 Please note: Some software may be included in tuition fees for some programs.
 Please ensure that you are required to buy software before making a purchaseBack to Top

-For a complete list of hardware requirements please review the Hardware requirements and FAQ document.
+For a complete list of hardware recommendations please review the Hardware recommendations and FAQ document.

 - Mac OS X 10.11 El Capitan (bundled with new Apple notebook computer purchase)